Fourth-order suboptimality of nominal model predictive control in the presence of uncertainty: Introduction

 \subsection{Contribution and outline}

 In this paper we investigate the dependence of the suboptimality of CEC on the level of uncertainty $\sigma$, a parameter that can be thought of as akin to a standard deviation of the process noise.
 We prove that for smooth and unconstrained problems with finite horizon the suboptimality is of size $\bigO(\sigma^4)$.
 Similarly, the difference of the control inputs is of size $\bigO(\sigma^2)$.
+Under a different set of assumptions and a different line of proof, similar results have been obtained in \cite{Fleming1971} in a continuous time setting and in \cite{Mohamed2022} in an MPC context.

 The paper is structured as follows.
 In Section~\ref{sec:stochOCP} we define the stochastic OCP and discuss its suboptimal solution via CEC.
 We then analyze the resulting suboptimality in Section~\ref{sec:horz_fin}.
 In Section~\ref{sec:num} we illustrate the result with a numerical example, followed by a concluding Section~\ref{sec:conc}.